Jaitely54/A.U.R.A/README.md

  1. **Programming Language:** Python

  2. **Libraries and Frameworks:**
-   a.
+    2.1.)
 NLTK for NLP
-   b.SpeechRecognition and pyttsx3 for speech
+    2.1.)SpeechRecognition and pyttsx3 for speech
-   c.
-BeautifulSoup or Scrapy for web scraping
+     2.1.)
+BeautifulSoup or Scrapy for web scraping 2.1.)
-   d.
 Selenium for web automation
-   e.
+     2.1.)
 Calendar management libraries
    f.
 News and sports APIs
    g.
 GUI libraries like Tkinter or PyQt5 h.Database libraries